bexiturley/Fundamentals-of-Data-Analysis-Assessment-2019/README.md

 About this Project

 This project deals with the well known tips dataset and the Python packages Seaborn and Jupyter.
 For this project I import the tips dataset and use the Python packages Seaborn and Jupyter to analyse the dataset in an attempt to to explain the details contained within the dataset.
 I also analyse the relationships between some of the variables.
-Finally I have included a section on machine learning and attempting to calculate the expected tip paid by customers when inputting certain paramiters.
+Finally I have included a section on machine learning and attempting to calculate the expected tip paid by customers when inputting certain parameters.

 How to download this repository
 Go to GitHub.